 Some of the basic needs of these succulents are:

 - Enough light.

 - Water only when soil is dry.

 So let’s begin the list:

 1. Aloe vera

-It’s one of the most common and cherished succulent available out there.
+It’s one of the most common and cherished succulents available out there.
 The clear gel inside its toothed leaves has many medicinal uses.
 You can use it as a beauty treatment for the skin.
 Gel act as medicine for burns, rashes, stomach ailments, and much more.
-Aloe vera will grow happily both indoors or out.
+Aloe vera will grow happily both indoors and outdoors.

 2. Crassula Ovata- Jade